mgoltzsche/khelm/README.md

 ## Compatibility & security notice

 Plugin support in kustomize is still an alpha feature and likely to be changed soon.
-Also this plugin's file system access is currently not restricted which allows to load a helm value file from anywhere on your host.
-This may change as well.